• Skip to content

 After the Gold Rush: Victorian Landscape is a survey of photographic interpretations of the Victorian landscape.
 The exhibition looks at different ways of approaching the bush, all made after the gold rush has passed into memory, only the scars left.
 Is there any natural bush left or is it all altered?
 Can we find beauty in the the messiness that is the Victorian bush.

-The exhibition includes work by John Gollings, Harry Nankin, David Tatnall, David Rosendale, Aldona Kmieć, Indya Connley, Shane Booth, Ian Kemp, Jackson Low and Garrie Maguire.
+The exhibition includes work by John Gollings, Harry Nankin, David Tatnall, David Rosendale, Aldona Kmieć, Indya Connley, Shane Booth, Ian Kemp, Jackson Low and garrie maguire.

 Hours